northernbird/bequem-selector-generator/Readme.md

-# Bequem Generator
+# Bequem Selector Generator

-A chrome extension to record your actions into a chrome headless script and generate default test cases (demo).
+A simple chrome extension to output selector of all input, div, textarea tags in the html pages